-When President-elect Joe Biden moves into the White House on Jan.
-20, he won’t have to worry about paying for rent (or utilities) while living there, but he is responsible for paying a lot of his other expenses out-of-pocket, The Guardian reported.
+President Joe Biden doesn’t have to worry about paying for rent (or utilities) while living in the White House, but he is responsible for paying a lot of his other expenses out-of-pocket, The Guardian reported.

 While the government pays for a chef to prepare meals, the president is responsible for covering the cost of groceries, Reader’s Digest reported.
 The cost for official receptions is also covered (at least partially) by Congress, but for private events, food, beverages, waitstaff and cleaning services are paid for by the president himself, The Guardian reported.
 The president also still has to pay for his own household items, like toilet paper, toothpaste and garbage bags.

-If the Bidens want to do any redecorating once they move in, they may also have to foot the bill for that.
+If the Bidens want to do any redecorating while they’re living in the White House, they may also have to foot the bill for that.
 The president’s family is given a $100,000 stipend for redecorating, but they must pay for anything above that themselves, according to The White House Historial Association.
 And while that may seem like a lot of money, it has been exceeded in the past.

 Outside of the costs associated with living in the White House, presidents (and first ladies) are responsible for paying for their own wardrobes, dry cleaning, gifts for foreign dignitaries and certain legal fees, Reader’s Digest reported.